Allisonius/allisonius.github.io/_pages/students.md

 **Undergraduates**
 * **Joelle Banks**
-    - **BS May 2020:** Conducted an empirical study of program repair techniques to aid in Jasmine Mabrey's thesis efforts.
+    - **B.S. in Computer Science May 2020:** Conducted an empirical study of program repair techniques to aid in Jasmine Mabrey's thesis efforts.